 How to Clean, Chop, and Store Parsley

 Adding fresh parsley to almost any dish gives food a bright, flavorful boost that the dried version of the herb just can’t provide.
-Follow the easy steps in this video for a fast, efficient way to prep parsley the next time you cook―and to store whatever you don’t use for maximum freshness.
+Follow the easy steps in this video and guide for a fast, efficient way to prep parsley the next time you cook―and to store whatever you don’t use for maximum freshness.

 What You Need